On Economic Justice

 Where I'm coming from

 It’s not that long ago that I was on the receiving end of needing scholarships and handouts for just about anything and everything beyond basic survival.
-So I know what it’s like to desperately need something and not being able to afford it.
+So I know what it’s like to desperately need something and not be able to afford it.
 It sucks.

 And I was deeply resentful of people who had so much money it didn’t matter if they blew it on crap.
-And people who gained wealth by exploiting others.
+And of people who gained wealth by exploiting others.

 So it matters to me deeply that the business I am building doesn’t contribute to that problem.